muratk5n/thirdwave/en/README.md

 SNAM is one of the world's largest infrastructure companies.
 Here is its CEO [on CNBC](https://youtu.be/sZlHFKaKJU0?t=273), talking about reusing existing pipelines for H2 transport.
-It works.

 ---